 It wasn’t too long ago that the best way to deter shoplifters was to lock up your high-risk, high-value products or keep them behind the counter.
 But with ever-increasing competition and shrinking margins, successful retailers need to have their merchandise out on the sales floor, where potential customers can touch it, examine it, and try it on.
 The newest solutions are designed not only to protect the merchandise, but to help sell it, too.

 Retailers are clear about what they need in the product protection areas.
-They want solutions that make it as difficult as possible for potential thieves to get to and remove merchandise, while at the same time, make it as easy as possible for customers to examine and purchase it.
+They want retail security products that make it as difficult as possible for potential thieves to get to and remove merchandise, while at the same time, make it as easy as possible for customers to examine and purchase it.
 They want retail technology solutions that are affordable and easy for sales associates to use and that allow customers to shop at their own pace, unintimidated by salespeople hovering over them while they try on or examine merchandise.

 Jon Roberts, a former product protection manager for CVS/pharmacy, once described the company’s philosophy like this: “The EAS [electronic article surveillance] program is the backbone of our product-protection strategy upon which we build all other solutions.
 EAS is the first line of defense, and it has no interference in the shopping experience for our customer.
 All changes to the current environment need to deliver the appropriate ROI for the business and improve on the customer shopping experience as it is today.”